v5ma/selfawarenetworks/13san.md

 Classic recurrent code just feeds outputs back while the update rule stays fixed.
 Self Aware Network loops are metaplastic: each action-potential timing rewrites the very formula that sets the next one, and nested phase-locking spreads those rule changes across the hierarchy, something expert systems never did.

 Not “because I said so.”
 In SAN each neuron runs a read-write-move loop: read incoming phase, write a new phase via spike length, pass it on.
 That loop is the core of a Turing tape.
 Billions of such loops in sync render the images and sounds we experience.

+When I say “nested phase-locking spreads those rule changes across the hierarchy,” I’m talking about how timing shifts that start inside one local loop don’t stay local.

+Inside a column or cell assembly, the next spike length is computed from the coefficient-of-variation of its own recent spikes.
+That calculation is the local update rule.

+Whenever many neighbouring loops drift into the same relative timing, they enter phase-lock and fire a brief burst that travels to hub neurons.
+The hub sends a resynchronisation pulse back down after a fixed delay.

+That pulse resets the reference phase for every loop it touches, so each loop now recalculates its coefficient with respect to the new global rhythm.
+In effect, the hub’s pulse has just rewritten the local update rule everywhere it reaches.

+Slower, broader rhythms (theta or alpha–beta) act as hubs for clusters of faster gamma-band loops; those hubs in turn are entrained by still slower cortical or thalamic oscillations.
+Thus a timing tweak that begins in one micro-loop can cascade upward and then back down, altering the effective update law for thousands of other loops.

+Because each level’s rhythm both depends on and resets the level below, any metaplastic change made locally—say, a longer-than-usual spike that pushes a neighbour’s phase—can propagate through these lock-and-pulse steps until the whole hierarchy has incorporated the new timing constraint.
+That bidirectional phase-locking is what I meant by rule changes “spreading across the hierarchy.”